S. Davies believes relationships should be built on mutual respect. She gives talks and workshops on cultivating good career connections.

-People who work outside of the home can spend anywhere from 5 to 50 hours a week alongside their co-workers.
+People who work outside of the home can spend anywhere from 5 to 50 hours a week alongside their coworkers.
 Unless you are totally isolated from other people, you’ll likely develop some office friendships.
-Your work friends may not be as close to you as your best friends in your after-hours life but getting along and being friendly with your peers on the job can make the workday more fun and enjoyable.
+Your work friends may not be as close to you as your best friends in your after-hours life, but getting along and being friendly with your peers on the job can make the workday more fun and enjoyable.

 But what do you do if one of those work relationships starts to become troublesome?
 Perhaps you’ve noticed a change in the way you and your work friend connect.
 If you feel like something just doesn’t feel right, it could be that your work friendship has become toxic and unhealthy.
 If things have been feeling off lately, here are some signs that your working relationship is becoming toxic.

-Signs of a Toxic Work Friendship
+4 Signs of a Toxic Work Friendship

-When they expect you to take sides, she’s asking you to dismiss the professional working relationships you’ve built.
-She’s putting you in a position that could make it difficult to maintain professional boundaries and collegial relations with your peers.
-A healthy friendship at work doesn’t ask you to sacrifice your other work relationships.
+When they expect you to take sides, they're asking you to dismiss the professional working relationships you’ve built.
+They're putting you in a position that could make it difficult to maintain professional boundaries and collegial relations with your peers.
+A healthy friend at work doesn’t ask you to sacrifice your other work relationships.

 How to Deal with a Toxic Friend at Work Without Making Things Awkward

 - Be mindful of how you are communicating.
-What message are you sending when you share personal details of your own life with her?
-What signal are you putting out there when you give away your precious time to let her complain about others?
+What message are you sending when you share personal details of your own life with them?
+What signal are you putting out there when you give away your precious time to let them complain about others?
 Toxic friendships don't happen on their own.
 It's worth doing a little bit of personal self-reflection too while you work on extracting yourself from the relationship.

 - Get comfortable asserting yourself.
 One of the reasons toxic friendships tend to thrive even when they cause pain and stress is that one or both parties in the relationship haven't been assertive in setting boundaries.

 - Keep busy.
-Consider initiating exciting solo project at work or joining a committee.
-Doing will give you a chance to regain your sense of independence and autonomy and create an opportunity for you to find pride and joy in doing meaningful work.
+Consider initiating an exciting solo project at work or joining a committee.
+Doing so will give you a chance to regain your sense of independence and autonomy and create an opportunity for you to find pride and joy in doing meaningful work.

 - Find healthy ways to manage your stress at work.
 Instead of turning to your workmate when you want to vent, find other healthy ways to cope with stressful situations so that the temptation to gossip and carry on destructive conversations is nixed.

-© 2018 Sally Hayes
+© 2018 S Davies